PixelPolo/PixelPolo/README.md

 ### Hi there 👋

+Have fun with a classic Tetris and Snake game.

+This repo was to practice my JS, HTML and CSS skills.

 <!--
 **PixelPolo/PixelPolo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.